aAbdz/skeletonize/README.md

 s = skel.skeleton(bw_2d)

 ```
-- speed_power defines the power of speed image.
+- speed_power defines the power of the speed image.
 - Euler_step_size: The Euler scheme is used for the back-tracking procedure, which solves the ordinary differential equation with a sub-voxel accuracy.
 - depth_th: prunning skeleton branches as a factor of deepest point in the object
 - length_th: prunning skeleton branches as a factor of longest skeleton branch